Find out what to go out and look at this month

 The primary star is, in fact, a close binary also, however, it is too close and faint to detect without very large telescopes and excellent observing conditions.
 The stars revolve around one another in about ~100 000 years.
 The primary star is ~5 times the mass and ~1 200 times brighter than the sun but with a cooler surface temperature of ~4 100 K. The secondary star is ~3.2 times the mass and ~230 times the brightness of the sun with a surface temperature of ~12 000 K.

 The Sculptor Galaxy:

-The Sculptor or the Silver Coin Galaxy (NGC253) is a barred galaxy in the Sculptor constellation roughly 67,000 light years in width.
+The Sculptor or the Silver Coin Galaxy (NGC 253) is a barred galaxy in the Sculptor constellation roughly 67,000 light-years in width.
 It was discovered by Caroline Herschel in 1783, whilst carrying out a comet search.
-It is one of the Sculptor group of galaxies, which is grouped around the south galactic pole (These galaxies are sometimes named “The South Polar Group”).
+It is one of the group of Sculptor galaxies, which is grouped around the south galactic pole (These galaxies are sometimes named “The South Polar Group”).
 The Sculptor group may be the next closest group of galaxies beyond our Local Group, located about 11.5 million light-years from Earth.

 Often called a Starburst galaxy because it has a large number of stellar nurseries in which many hot young blue stars are being formed.
 This is due as a result of a collision with a dwarf galaxy approximately 200 million years ago.
 The process of star formation and subsequent explosion as supernovae occurs at an unusually high rate of star birth.